 4. Product descriptions

 If you run both an ecommerce and brick-and-mortar shop, having your online product descriptions automatically sync to your POS saves you time and gives employees greater information about products.

 This Shopify POS feature lets store staff save a shopper’s cart and retrieve it later.
 If, for example, you’re serving a customer and they forgot their wallet in their car, you can save their cart, serve other customers, and retrieve the cart when they return without having to scan or add the items all over again.

 If you sell items that require customization, such as jewelry or wedding dresses, for example, order notes are essential.
 This feature lets you add special requests to each purchase, so that staff who are responsible for fulfilling the order can see them and give customers exactly what they want.

 7. Check out anywhere

 With mobile checkout capabilities from Shopify, you can bust lines, speed up checkout, and avoid any congestion at the cash wrap.
-When any mobile device can be a point of sale, store staff can stay with customers and offer a more guided shopping experience.
+When any debit and credit cards, mobile and contactless payments device can be a point of sale, store staff can stay with customers and offer a more guided shopping experience.

 8. Customizable POS terminal

 Look for a POS system that lets you customize your dashboard, workflows, and shortcuts to speed up the checkout process for customers and simplify work for staff.
 Shopify POS’ home screen is fully customizable–add shortcuts to the things you use most to speed up workflows at your store.